JetBrains/kotlin-web-site/docs/topics/jvm-api-guidelines-predictability.md

     is JsonBoolean -> { /* Process as a boolean */ }
     is JsonString -> { /* Process as a string */ }
     is JsonNull -> { /* Process as null */ }
-    // The `else` clause is not required because all the cases are covered }
+    // `else` clause is not required because all the cases are covered }
 ```